enzoferey/blog/src/pages/nodejs-command-line-packages/index.md

 This will create a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) pointing to our script.
 Again, you might get a "Permission denied" error.
 You will need to execute `sudo npm link` in that case.

+> Don't forget to run `npm unlink` when you are finish working on the library to clean up your local work environment.

 Now if you execute:

 ```bash